Akashbellary/mosquito_species_detection_and_species_information/README.md

 4. Push to the branch (`git push origin feature/your-feature`).
 5. Open a pull request.

-Please follow the [Contributor Covenant](https://www.contributor-covenant.org/) code of conduct.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements
 - **HumBugDB**: For providing the mosquito audio dataset (Zenodo: 4904800).
 - **ESC-50**: For environmental noise data.
 - **Streamlit, PyTorch, Torchaudio**: For enabling rapid development and deployment.
 - **WHO & CDC**: For public health data inspiring this project.

-For issues or questions, contact [Your Name] at [your.email@example.com].
+For issues or questions, contact Akash BR at akashbellaryramesh123@gmail.com.
 Let's fight mosquito-borne diseases together! 🦟